Motivational Interviewing & Mental Health

 iStock/Courtney Hale

-Common strategies used in motivational interviewing
+Common motivational interviewing strategies

 Open-ended questions

 A therapist may ask evocative questions that may require more than a "yes" or "no" answer.
-The client in MI often does most of the talking, allowing the counselor to learn more about a client's values, goals, and uncertainties about changing a specific behavior.
+The client in motivational interviewing often does most of the talking, allowing the counselor to learn more about a client's values, goals, and uncertainties about changing a specific behavior.
 The line of questioning may begin to develop a discrepancy between what a client is doing currently and the change that they hope to make.
 This is the first step to helping people identify behaviors they’d like to change.

 Affirmations